traumverloren/haute-codeture/haute-codeture.md

 ## I like building<br>useless (but joyful) things.

-^You should know, I've only been working with hardware for the past year.
+^only been working with hardware for the past year.

 ^And I didn't get into hardware cuz I had a project in mind to automate some part of my life or even cuz I saw something cool someone made on twitter.